 Below is a summarized version of our original article 10 Recommendations for Making DevOps a Success at Dzone.

-A recent State of DevOps report shows that organizations which adopt a DevOps culture have 60 times fewer failures than those that do not.
+A recent State of DevOps report shows that organisations that adopt a DevOps culture have 60 times fewer failures than those that do not.

 1) Change your culture